ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A server MAY return RateLimit header fields independently of the response status code.
 This includes on throttled responses.
 This document does not mandate any correlation between the RateLimit header field values and the returned status code.

-Servers should be careful when returning RateLimit header fields in redirection responses (i.e., responses with 3xx status codes) because a low remaining keyword value could prevent the client from issuing requests.
-For example, given the RateLimit header fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the remaining keyword value is 0.
+Servers should be careful when returning RateLimit header fields in redirection responses (i.e., responses with 3xx status codes) because a low remaining parameter value could prevent the client from issuing requests.
+For example, given the RateLimit header fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the remaining parameter value is 0.

 ~~~ http-message
 HTTP/1.1 301 Moved Permanently